–Jewish Music Group Online.

 One of Sam’s gifts is working with young people; Glaser acted as director of the renowned Yad b'Yad Youth Theater Troupe, music specialist at Camp Ramah, music director for the JCC Macabee Games and as music director for the Brandeis Collegiate Institute in Simi Valley, CA. He frequents religious school retreats, NFTY, USY and NCSY events and collegiate Hillel Houses.
 He has also served as a beloved and enthusiastic music teacher at Harkham Hillel Hebrew Academy, Sinai Akiba Academy, Shalhevet and Yeshiva of Los Angeles.

 Glaser has emerged as one of the leaders of the Los Angeles music scene.
 He served as Executive Director of the Jewish Music Commission for five years, an organization that commissions and produces major Jewish works from composers across the country.
 He has produced such events as the annual American Jewish Song Festival, American Jewish Idol and Taste of Kosher LA.
-For six years Glaser acted as Music Coordinator for the Department of Continuing Education at the University of Judaism where he supervised the music curriculum and directed the Cultural Arts Program.
+For six years Glaser acted as Music Coordinator for the Department of Continuing Education at the American Jewish University where he supervised the music curriculum and directed the Cultural Arts Program.

 Glaser has been composing, singing and tickling the ivories since the ripe old age of seven.
 He graduated the University of Colorado, Boulder with a BA in Business and Music and supplemented his studies at Berklee College of Music in Boston and at the UCLA Film Scoring Program.
 He has worked as a photographer, journalist, sportswear manufacturer and salesman.
 He is a life-long skier, big wave body-boarder and mountain biker.

-Sam is active in NewCAJE, Aish HaTorah, the Center for Jewish Culture and Creativity and was a Jewish Big Brother for seven years.
+Sam is active in NewCAJE, Aish HaTorah, Chabad, the Center for Jewish Culture and Creativity and was a Jewish Big Brother for seven years.
 Sam lives in the Pico-Robertson neighborhood of Los Angeles and devotes his life to his wife Shira and children Max, Jesse and Sarah.